SchoemanClaudia/RiskyQuizness/README.md

 - Players need to answer all 10 questions to reach the end of the quiz
 - After Question 10 has been answered, the team score total is presented out of 10
 - Players then have the option to either:
-  - 1 = Play again: This allows the players to keep their team name and choose a new difficulty level
+  - 1 = Play again: This allows the players to retain their team name and choose a new difficulty level
   - 2 = New Team: Allows a new team to take over and test their knowledge
   - 3 = Exit: Let's teams finish their round and exit their game play